adib-yg/openmp-server-installation/README.md

 Put required includes (e.g. `sscanf2.inc`, `streamer.inc`) in the **qawno/include** folder

+> [!NOTE]
+> If you are using the YSI-4 includes in your game mode, update to [YSI-5.x](https://github.com/pawn-lang/YSI-Includes/releases)

 ## Step 6

 Put required plugins (e.g. `sscanf.dll`, `streamer.dll`) in the **plugins** folder